shanna-f/SmartSave/README.md

 ## What We Did Each Week

+We were a team of 7 and here's what we worked on.

 ### Week 1 – Kickoff & Foundation
 - Team kickoff & introductions
 - Set up WhatsApp group + Google Drive